-- You can only boat on four forest preserve lakes: Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake and Deep Quarry Lake at West Branch.
+- Boating is only allowed on four DuPage forest preserve waters: Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake and Deep Quarry Lake at West Branch.

-- You must follow allForest Preserve District of DuPage County ordinances, state statutes and administrative orders.
+- In addition to these rules and regulations you must also follow all state statutes and all Forest Preserve District of DuPage County ordinances, state statutes and administrative orders.